wangshining681/SeCap-AGPReID/README.md

 ### G2APS-ReID

 We reconstructed the AGPReID dataset G2APS-ReID from a large-scale pedestrian search dataset [G2APS](https://github.com/yqc123456/HKD_for_person_search).
 Its scene instance is as follows.
-The reconstructed code can be downloaded from [here](https://github.com/wangshining681/G2APS-ReID).
+Under copyright constraints, the G2APS-ReID dataset cannot be publicly released.
+However, we have made available the complete codebase for reconstructing this dataset from G2APS, which can be accessed at [here](https://github.com/wangshining681/G2APS-ReID).

 <img src=".\assets\scene_overview.jpg"/>